 It contains a tower with 368 steps to climb for an amazing view.
 There are lines in the high season, so go early or give yourself enough time for these lines.

-Inside Notre Dame Cathedral is an 18-metre astronomical clock, one of the largest in the world
+Inside Notre Dame Cathedral is an 18-meter astronomical clock, one of the largest in the world

 Getting real here folks.
 Don’t go here armed with a list of things to do.
 That’s why I’m not even going to say much more (other than food to eat).
 You will see what you need to see simply by walking around the old city and getting lost.
 To me, this is the best way to visit Strasbourg.